Student questions

 3. How do you approach managing large amounts of footage?

-Regarding the actual media data, always ensure you have at least one full copy or backup of all your media on separate drives or backed up on the cloud.
+Regarding the actual media data, always ensure you have at least one complete copy or backup of all your media on separate drives or backed up on the cloud.
 I use a variety of local RAID-5 hard drives to store all of my media.

-If you are editing speech-based content, then you need to listen to the relevant contributor’s sound.
-You can start building a separate edit of all the good spoken sound clips as you listen.
-If you are searching for a particular shot or action, you can spool through the filmed footage faster to find the shot you need.
-It might also help to create a series of separate edits for good GV’s (general views) or CU’s (cutaways as an example) that you can add to as you playback all the filmed footage and find the shots that might help you later in the edit.
+It might also help to create a series of separate edits when you start on a project.
+Separate edits for good GVs (general views) or CUs (cutaways) as an example).
+You can add to these edits as you play back all the filmed footage and find the shots that might help you later in the edit.
 Also, creating a series of named sub-clips into separate bins can help you identify different contributors or highlights.

 Always ensure you constantly back up your editing project onto a separate drive, not on your computer’s hard drive or media storage.